 Learn why local business leaders feel that it makes economic sense for Indiana to invest in state-funded early childhood education.

 A town hall style discussion with Indianapolis leaders, educators, students and parents on keeping students on the path to graduation in Indiana.
 Hosted by Judy Woodruff of PBS NewsHour.

 Facing Forward: A Student’s Story

 Learn about the sometimes overwhelming challenges facing those involved in urban education in this story that follows the perspective of a struggling 7th grader in Cleveland, Ohio.

 Who Cares About Kelsey?

-Kelsey Carroll has one goal – to graduate from high school – and plenty of reasons why she shouldn’t.
-She attends a school with one of the highest dropout rates in New Hampshire and has dealt with homelessness, sexual abuse and ADHD.
-As a freshman, she didn’t earn a single academic credit, but she did get suspended for dealing drugs.
+Kelsey has one goal – to graduate high school – and plenty of reasons why she shouldn’t.
+She attends a school with one of the highest dropout rates and has dealt with homelessness, sexual abuse, and ADHD.
+Follow her transformation from disruptive “problem student” to motivated, self-confident young woman.

 Good Morning Mission Hill: Freedom to Teach, Freedom to Learn

 At this Boston public school, teachers have control of their curriculum and a say in just about every aspect of school life.
 Academics there connect to experiences, empathy and exploration are valued, and students with diverse abilities and backgrounds flourish.
 See what can be achieved when teachers have the freedom to teach, plus the support to keep growing.

 Creating Systems for Data Sharing with Out of School Providers